juanjq/LST-camera_validation/README.md

 # Deadtime
 Here I only did the script to extract the times data of a run, i.e. the time where the events happen, not any more information.
-That is the information we need to perform the Deadtime analysis
+That is the only information we need to perform the Deadtime analysis

 ---